Ultra980/danora-linux/README.md

 A (still work-in-progress) gaming-focused setup for Fedora Kinoite, inspired by Nobara Linux.

 ## Installation
-### Fedora Kionite
+### Fedora Kinoite/Silverblue
+If you want to install Danora on top of an existing Fedora Kinoite/Silverblue installation, follow the steps below.
+> Note: Danora WILL install the KDE Plasma Desktop Enviorment, even if installed on top of Silverblue

-Warning: This is an experimental feature and should not be used in production, try it in a VM for a while, you have been warned!
+Warning: This is experimental on our upstream distro, `ublue`, so try it first in a VM.
+You have been warned!

     sudo rpm-ostree rebase --experimental ostree-unverified-registry:ghcr.io/ultra980/danora:latest